1 Buy A Packraft

-Modern packrafting has been around for a while- Roman Dial used one in his win of the 1983 Alaska Mountain Wilderness Classic.
-The sport continues to grow as Packrafting is used increasingly in micro-adventures.
-International packrafter, photographer and writer, Luke Robbins, gives us 7 tips on how you can start to call yourself a packrafter.
+Modern packrafting has been around for a while- Roman Dial used one in his win of the 1983 Alaska Mountain Wilderness Classic, and packrafts are increasingly used by everyday adventurers in their microadventures.
+International packrafter, photographer and writer, Luke Robbins, gives us 7 tips on how you can start to call yourself “a packrafter”.

 Sounds obvious enough, right?
 Buying a packraft is no small commitment – they cost plenty more than your average pool toy.
 Depending on which brand you go with it is important to make sure you get the one that is right for you.

 Packrafts come in different sizes and are built for different functions.
 Are you using it for white water or lake touring?
 Do you need a spray skirt or are you happy getting a bit wet?
 Are you counting grams or do you want all the trimmings of a self-bailing, spray skirt and built in cargo deck inflatable boat?
 Be sure to do your homework and don’t be disappointed.